sookiemonster/Processing-LiteRoom/README.md

 6/1/2021

 Daniel - Added HSBContainer and fixed bug where clearing the image didn't work and caused only some pixels to be adjusted in the next image selected to be edited.

+6/2/2021

+Daniel - Added HSSlider & HSB Slider to adjust the saturation & brightness of a range of hues specified in HSBContainer.